Vladimir Lenin: Social, legal, and economic reform: 1917–1918

 In November 1917, Lenin issued the Decree on Workers' Control, calling on workers to form elected committees to monitor their enterprise's management.
-That month, Sovnarkom also requisitioned the country's gold, and nationalized banks, viewing this as a key step toward socialism.
+That month, Sovnarkom also requisitioned the country's gold, and nationalised banks, viewing this as a key step toward socialism.
 In December, Sovnarkom established the Supreme Council of the National Economy (VSNKh), overseeing industry, banking, agriculture, and trade.
-The factory committees were subordinated to trade unions, which were in turn subordinate to VSNKh, prioritizing the state's central economic plan over local workers' interests.
-In early 1918, Sovnarkom canceled all foreign debts and refused to pay interest.
+The factory committees were subordinated to trade unions, which were in turn subordinate to VSNKh, prioritising the state's central economic plan over local workers' interests.
+In early 1918, Sovnarkom cancelled all foreign debts and refused to pay interest.
 In April 1918, it nationalized foreign trade, establishing a state monopoly on imports and exports.
-In June 1918, it nationalized public utilities, railways, engineering, textiles, metallurgy, and mining, though often only in name.
-Full-scale nationalization did not occur until November 1920, when small-scale industrial enterprises were brought under state control.
+In June 1918, it nationalised public utilities, railways, engineering, textiles, metallurgy, and mining, though often only in name.
+Full-scale nationalisation did not occur until November 1920, when small-scale industrial enterprises were brought under state control.

-The Left Communists criticized Sovnarkom's economic policy as too moderate, advocating for the immediate nationalization of all industry, agriculture, trade, finance, transport, and communication.
-Lenin deemed this impractical and argued for the nationalization of only large-scale capitalist enterprises, allowing smaller businesses to operate privately until they could be successfully nationalized.
-Lenin also opposed the Left Communists' syndicalist approach, arguing in June 1918 for centralized economic control, rather than factory-level worker control.
+The Left Communists criticized Sovnarkom's economic policy as too moderate, advocating for the immediate nationalisation of all industry, agriculture, trade, finance, transport, and communication.
+Lenin deemed this impractical and argued for the nationalisation of only large-scale capitalist enterprises, allowing smaller businesses to operate privately until they could be successfully nationalised.
+Lenin also opposed the Left Communists' syndicalist approach, arguing in June 1918 for centralised economic control, rather than factory-level worker control.

 Both Left Communists and other Communist Party factions critiqued the decline of democratic institutions in Russia from a left-libertarian perspective.
 Internationally, many socialists condemned Lenin's regime, highlighting the lack of widespread political participation, popular consultation, and industrial democracy.
-In late 1918, Czech-Austrian Marxist Karl Kautsky authored an anti-Leninist pamphlet criticizing Soviet Russia's anti-democratic nature, to which Lenin responded with The Proletarian Revolution and the Renegade Kautsky.
+In late 1918, Czech-Austrian Marxist Karl Kautsky authored an anti-Leninist pamphlet criticising Soviet Russia's anti-democratic nature, to which Lenin responded with The Proletarian Revolution and the Renegade Kautsky.
 German Marxist Rosa Luxemburg echoed Kautsky's views, while Russian anarchist Peter Kropotkin described the Bolshevik seizure of power as "the burial of the Russian Revolution".